blauwe-lucht/zabbix-app-logging-poc/README.md

     ```

 4. In vscode left click the connection button in the bottom left (blue or green with something that
 looks like ><) or press F1 and select Remote-SSH: Connect to Host.
-Select host 'acs', select Linux.
+Select host 'zabbix-app-logging-poc-acs', select Linux.
 Vscode will now install everything that is needed to work with files on the acs.
 When it's ready, open
 the directory /vagrant on the acs.
 Trust the directory.
 Install the recommended extensions
 ([Ansible](https://marketplace.visualstudio.com/items?itemName=redhat.ansible) and